C# Get PDF Page Count

 }

-Count Pages from URLs
+How Do You Count Pages from URLs?

 IronPDF can also handle PDF files directly from web URLs.
-This feature is particularly useful when working with remote documents stored on cloud platforms or content delivery networks.
+This feature is useful when working with remote documents stored on cloud platforms or content delivery networks.
 Learn more about URL to PDF conversion:

 using IronPdf;